EshamAaqib/WSO2-LT_OpenLDAP/README.md

 ###### Now restart slapd to reflect the changes ```sudo systemctl restart slapd.service```

 ###### Now we have configured the slave server completely and now its receivng data from the Master server in near realtime.
+To confirm everything is working in order run the following command in the salve server ```ldapsearch -x```

 ## This whole assignment was written and uploaded to a private github repository.
 All the files and the whole guide is accessible via the link below :